jgoulah/gridscraper/README.md

 This will open a browser window, wait for you to log in, then extract and save the cookies to `config.yaml`.

-**Con Edison Note**: For automatic login, you'll also need to configure the security challenge answer in `config.yaml`.

 ### 2. Fetch Usage Data

 Fetch your hourly usage data: